Guidelines for complainants

 We won’t accept behaviour that we consider to be violent, insulting or threatening.
 This includes using offensive language, any form of discrimination, or any kind of threat.

 We will always try to be clear about what you can expect from us.
 This includes when you can expect a response from us and how frequently we will provide updates.
-However, we won’t respond to unreasonable demands that might take the form of: insisting on an action in an unrealistic timescale; insisting that someone in particular deals with a matter when they are unavailable; making excessive contact with us that impacts on our ability to do our job.
+However, we won’t respond to unreasonable demands, including but not limited to:

 Where we find behaviour unreasonable, we will first try to resolve the matter by explaining why we think that is the case.
 If we are unable to resolve the problem this way, we might take further action, which could include: communicating only in writing; refusing to communicate further on certain aspects at all; deciding we will stop looking into the complaint altogether.

-Declining to investigate a complaint, or deciding to stop investigating a complaint
+Declining to investigate or deciding to stop investigating a complaint about a Costs Lawyer

 We explain about our regulatory objectives and mission here and why it is essential that we put our funds to work in an efficient and impactful way, identifying key areas of risk within the profession and targeting these to achieve the best possible outcomes for consumers of Costs Lawyers’ services and the wider public.